 Colm Mac Athlaoich (b.
 1980, Dublin, Ireland) lives and works between Dublin and Madrid.
-Recent exhibitions include Traveling Without Moving, Pallas Projects, Dublin.
+Recent exhibitions include Elsewhere to be found, Farmleigh Estate, Dublin.
+IRE (2018) Traveling Without Moving, Pallas Projects, Dublin.
 IRE (2017).
 Una Terrible Belleza, Rizoma Galeria, Madrid, ES (2017).
 Production, Monster Truck Gallery, Dublin.
 IRE (2012).
 He has participated in group exhibitions including Out of Print, The Library Project, Dublin, IRE (2016).
 Conversations (OPW) The Casino in Marino, IRE (2016).
 Pallas Periodical Review / Pallas Projects PP/S (2011).

 He has been a member of both the Graphic Studio Printmakers and The Black Church Print Studio.
 He is co-founder and director of Monster Truck Gallery and studios, Dublin.
 He exhibits extensively and has works in a number of Collections.